100% FREE CONSULTATIONcall us303-694-4653

 CO injury lawyerOn June 8, 2025, a crash on I-25 in Denver killed one person and injured four others.
 A Dodge Caravan was heading in the wrong direction when it hit a Subaru.
 The Dodge's driver died in the accident, and the passenger in that van had to be extricated before being transported to a nearby hospital.
 Three of the Subaru's occupants were also hospitalized, with two of them having serious injuries.
 That same Dodge was spotted driving the wrong way earlier in the day in another area.

 Head-on collisions are among the most dangerous types of car accidents, often causing severe or even fatal injuries.
 The higher your damages, the harder an insurance company is likely to fight against paying your claim.
-Our determined Denver, CO personal injury attorneys will fight to recover the highest amount of compensation available for your claim.
+Our Denver, CO personal injury attorneys will fight to recover the most compensation available for your claim.

 What Is So Dangerous About a Head-On Collision?

-Because the front of the vehicle takes the full force of the impact, the engine area is often crushed, pushing the dashboard and steering wheel into the passenger compartment.
+Because the front of the vehicle takes the full force of the impact, the engine area is often crushed.
 Drivers and front-seat passengers are at risk of being trapped or pinned, which can lead to serious injuries.

 What Kinds of Injuries Are Common in Head-On Accidents?